 - Featuring restored Hudson River School paintings, illustrations, historical and original photography

-- Catskill Flies feature exploring patterns with ties to the river
+- Catskill Flies feature exploring fly patterns with ties to the area

 - Famous trout pools feature